 The international team, which also includes scientists from OTN, Dalhousie University, Woods Hole Oceanographic Institute, JASCO Applied Sciences and Teledyne Webb Research, in addition to the University of New Brunswick, hopes that fine-tuning whale monitoring systems in the Honguedo Strait will help support dynamic management of these and other shipping lanes in Canada to reduce the harmful interactions between marine mammals and vessels.

 Transport Canada has already put speed restrictions of 10 knots on vessels above 13 meters in length when right whales are present in the Gulf of St. Lawrence.
-Fisheries and Oceans Canada has also put several measures in place to protect right whales throughout the peak fishing season when there is the highest concentration of whales present, including season-long commercial fishery closures for most of the Gulf of St. Lawrence and two other critical habitats (Roseway and Grand Manan Basins) with temporary closures in other areas when right whales are detected.
+Fisheries and Oceans Canada has also put several measures in place to protect right whales throughout the peak fishing season when there is the highest concentration of whales present, including season-long commercial fishery closures for most of the Gulf of St. Lawrence and two other critical habitats (Roseway Basin and Grand Manan Basin) with temporary closures in other areas when right whales are detected.
 In addition, concurrent efforts on the Northeast Coast of the United States also include seasonal speed limit restrictions implemented by NOAA.

 The glider is currently on a two-month mission in the Gulf of St. Lawrence where it will complete 16-20 transects of a 65 kilometre section of the Strait.
 It is also sending real-time information on the presence of sei, fin, humpback and blue whales, which is shared with Transport Canada managers, research partners, and the public through WhaleMap (whalemap.ocean.dal.ca).
 WhaleMap is an online map that communicates the latest right whale observations.